sdivakarrajesh/PlaySync/README.md

-# Note

-The App is currently under maintenance as I am adding new features, so it might not work as expected.
-It will be live with the new features soon!

 # PlaySync

 A Web Application that allow users to sync their YouTube video playback using websocket.
 The users can join an already existing channel with the other users or create a new channel and add the video they wish to watch.